I'm OK – You're OK: Four life positions

-The most common position is I'm Not OK, You're OK.
-As children we see that adults are large, strong and competent and that we are little, weak and often make mistakes, so we conclude I'm Not OK, You're OK.
+According to Harris, the most common position is I'm Not OK, You're OK, which he attributes to children's perceptions of adults as strong and competent, leading them to view themselves as less capable.
 Children who are abused may conclude I'm Not OK, You're Not OK or I'm OK, You're Not OK, but these are much less common.
 The emphasis of the book is helping people understand how their life position affects their communications (transactions) and relationships with practical examples.

 I'm OK, You're OK continues by providing practical advice to begin decoding the physical and verbal clues required to analyze transactions.
 For example, Harris suggests signs that a person is in a Parent ego state can include the use of evaluative words that imply judgment based on an automatic, axiomatic and archaic value system: words like 'stupid, naughty, ridiculous, disgusting, should or ought' (though the latter can also be used in the Adult ego state).

 Harris introduces a diagrammatic representation of two classes of communication between individuals: complementary transactions, which can continue indefinitely, and crossed transactions, which cause a cessation of communication (and frequently an argument).
 Harris suggests that crossed transactions are problematic because they "hook" the Child ego state of one of the participants, resulting in negative feelings.
 Harris suggests that awareness of this possibility, through TA, can give people a choice about how they react when confronted with an interpersonal situation which makes them feel uncomfortable.
 Harris provides practical suggestions regarding how to stay in the Adult ego state, despite the provocation.

 Having described a generalized model of the ego states inside human beings, and the transactions between them, Harris then describes how individuals differ.
 He argues that insights can be gained by examining the degree to which an individual's Adult ego state is contaminated by the other ego states.
 He summarizes contamination of the Adult by the Parent as "prejudice" and contamination of the Adult by the Child as "delusion".
 A healthy individual is able to separate these states.
 Yet, Harris argues, a functioning person does need all three ego states to be present in their psyche in order for them to be complete.
 Someone who excludes (i.e. blocks out) their Child completely cannot play and enjoy life; while someone who excludes their Parent ego state can be a danger to society (they may become a manipulative psychopath who does not feel shame, remorse, embarrassment or guilt).